laurlen2112/mapping_earthquakes/README.md

 When a user clicks on an earthquake marker or a tectonic plate, a pop-up provides more information.
 ![popup](https://github.com/laurlen2112/mapping_earthquakes/blob/main/resources/popups.png)

 The pop-up associated with the earthquake marker shows the magnitude and the location of the earthquake.
 Additionally, the radius and color of the marker corresponds to the magnitude of the earthquake.
-The pop-up associated with the tectonic plate shows the abbreviated name and a source of information on that plate.
+The pop-up associated with the tectonic plate shows the abbreviated name of the boundary line and a source of information on that plate to provide a resource for further study.